kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 and make progress.
 -->

 This change will only affect the Eviction API.
-The following are involuntary disruptions and do not use the Eviction API:
-- Manual pod deletion
-- Pods being deleted by their owning controller (e.g. during Deployment rollout)
-- Node failure
-- Pod cleanup due to a node being removed from the cluster
-- Evictions by the Kubelet due to node pressure (e.g. memory shortage)
-- Taint manager deleting NoExecute tainted pods
+Involuntary disruptions do not use the Eviction API include: manual pod deletion, pods being deleted by their owner (e.g. during Deployment rollout), node failure, pod cleanup due to a node being removed from the cluster, evictions by the Kubelet due to node pressure (e.g. memory shortage), taint manager deleting NoExecute tainted pods

+The only change to k8s resource definitions will be the optional field in the `PodDisruptionBudget` spec to enable the changes.

-This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `LeaderWorkerSet`, etc.
+This change will not affect the behavior of controllers for `Deployment`, `StatefulSet`, `Workload`, or `LeaderWorkerSet`, which will be responsible for setting the `workload.name` and `workload.podGroup` on their managed pods.
+The lifecycle and recovery of a disrupted replica is the responsibility of their owning controller.
-- The workload controller will be responsible for the `replicaKey` label and all other labels and annotations on pods it manages.
-We will not create any system for pod labeling or validation of groups.
-- The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, we will only handle evictions.

-This change will not affect scheduling.
-- It is out of scope to introduce any form of gang scheduling or pod affinity rules.
-We only handle eviction of already-scheduled pods.
+There will be no additions or changes to scheduling, including gang scheduling.
+This only handles eviction of already-scheduled pods.

-Partial replica failure
-- We will assume that the replica is a single unit and can be considered failing if any pod in it is failing.
-In this KEP there is not a plan for systems in which the replica may still be healthy even with some percentage of pods failing.
+This KEP follows the definition of multi-pod replica health using `minCount` from the `Workload` API.
+A replica is considered healthy if it meets `minCount` of healthy pods, and unhealthy otherwise.
+We are not introducing any other definition of partial health (e.g. a percentage).

+If a PDB has multi-pod replicas enabled, individual pods without an assigned workload will be treated as single-pod groups.
+We will log a warning as mixing types is not recommended, but the user is responsible for correct setup of replicas.

 ## Proposal